 Since its founding in 1958, the Women’s Association has continued to serve as one of the greatest supporters of the Boys & Girls Clubs of the Twin Cities.
 Through fundraising events and individual donations, the Women’s Association has fostered relationships and helped fund the Clubs’ most basic needs.

 The Women’s Association began in 1958, headed by Tippy Schmidt, with eight or ten women involved who primarily resided in the lake area of the western suburbs of Minneapolis.
 The women at this time were spouses of men serving on the board of directors for the Minneapolis chapter of Boys Clubs of America.
 The initial goal for the organization was to provide positive alternatives, activities and support for boys in targeted neighborhoods where the need was the greatest.
-It wasn’t until 1990 that the national organization also recognized that girls were part of the cause and changed the name to Boys & Girls Clubs of America.
 Meanwhile, the Women’s Association rapidly expanded and was eager to further the cause, and at its peak in the early 90’s had approximately 125 enthusiastic and committed members.
 Today, 64 years later, times have changed.
 Original members have passed on, and more competition from other fundraising events has grown, which led to dwindling membership.
 The Women’s Association of the Boys & Girls Clubs of the Twin Cities disbanded in 2022.

 The Women’s Association has always seen its purpose as funding the Clubs’ most basic needs.
 Nourishment of mind and body has been a priority for the group throughout the many years of its existence, including basic educational skills (reading, writing, and arithmetic) provided by a caring staff and volunteers.
 At times, through the efforts of the Women’s Association, food supplies have been donated and/or subsidized by businesses to provide healthy meals or snacks for Boys & Girls Clubs youth.